Significant Accounting Policies

 De-recognition of financial instruments

 The Company derecognizes a financial asset when the contractual rights to the cash flows from the financial asset expire or it transfers the financial asset and the transfer qualifies for derecognition under Ind AS 109.
-A financial liability (or a part of a financial liability) is derecognized from the Company's Balance
+A financial liability (or a part of a financial liability) is derecognized from the Company's Balance Sheet when the obligation specified in the contract is discharged or cancelled or expires.

 Impairment of Financial Assets:

 The impairment provisions for financial assets are based on assumptions about risk of defaults and expected cash loss rates.
-The company uses judgments in making these assumptions and selecting the inputs to the impairment calculation, based on companies past history, existing market conditions as well as forward looking estimates at the end of each reporting period."
+The company uses judgments in making these assumptions and selecting the inputs to the impairment calculation, based on companies past history, existing market conditions as well as forward looking estimates at the end of each reporting period.

 5. Segment Reporting: